Climbers who died in Nepal storm included famed South Korean

 Grieving family members gathered at the Tribhuvan University Teaching Hospital in Nepal's capital where the bodies were to be autopsied before being handed to their families.

-South Korea's Foreign Ministry told reporters strong winds during the storm blew the victims from their base camp off a steep cliff.
+The South Korean ministry told reporters strong winds during the storm blew the victims from their base camp off a steep cliff.
 Word of the destruction got out Saturday morning, and helicopters were sent.
 They were not able to land due to the continuing bad weather but spotted the bodies, which were retrieved Sunday.

 They were issued permit to climb the peak during the autumn climbing season.
 Spring and autumn are the optimal climbing seasons in Nepal in between the harsh winter and summer monsoon.